 - Have fun drinking, dancing and hanging out at Hippie De Bar.

 - Sip on cheap drinks and enjoy your favourite retro tunes at Gypsy’s Lips.

 Thonglor is by far one of the coolest areas to stay in Bangkok.
 Located east of the city centre, this trendy district is where Bangkok’s young, rich and famous come to sip ultra-hip cocktails and indulge in world-class cuisine.

 Close enough to downtown without being gritty, this district is well situated for exploring some of Bangkok’s top attractions.

 Attracting artists and bohemians from Thailand and around the world, Thonglor is a diverse neighbourhood where anything goes.
 Enjoy everything from high-end shopping to late-night gaming in this fashionable and fabulous Bangkok neighbourhood.

 Best Airbnb in Thonglor: Room in artsy loft

 Staying in the hippest area requires a home that’s just as cool – and this awesome Airbnb in Bangkok is more than unique.
 Located in an renovated 90’s shophouse, you’ll be surrounded by art, great design and lots of natural light.
 The whole building is incredibly bright, spacious, and welcoming.

 Best Hostel in Thonglor: Holy Sheet Hostel

-Holy Sheet Hostel is a small yet lively hostel in Thonglor.
+Holy Sheet Hostel is one of Bangkok’s lively party hostels.
 Located along Sukhumvit Road, it is close to the area’s top bars and restaurants.
 Boasting a comfortable common room and 24-hour breakfast, this chic hostel is an ideal home away from home for travellers.